colewentzel/colewentzel.github.io/_posts/2024-04-25-so-you-want-to-make-a-website.md

 ## Conclusion
 So for all my efforts, I now have an empty site.
 But it *works.* And it should be easy to maintain and add to from now on.
 Hopefully when you read this, it's less empty.

-I wish that this wasn't such an ordeal, but I'm glad that I for it working and I'm proud of myself for getting through it.
+I wish that this wasn't such an ordeal, but I'm glad that I got it working and I'm proud of myself for getting through it.
 Plus, now I can help some of my friends who are using website-builders migrate if they want to, or at least set up custom domains.

 And for anyone who wants an encore: